 The study of α-arrestins is in its infancy.
 There are still many unanswered questions about arrestin biology: What are the initial signaling cues that regulate α-arrestin trafficking?
 How are specific cargo proteins recognized?
 How does the arrestin-cargo interaction direct a protein cargo to its final destination?
 Our research employs molecular, biochemical, genetic and advanced microscopy methods to address these fundamental questions about arrestin function in yeast to expand our understanding of GPCR signaling and protein trafficking.

 Dr. Allyson O'Donnell joined the department in 2018.
-Allyson is also a member of the Center for Protein Conformational Diseases at the University of Pittsburgh ( http://www.proteindiseasecenter.pitt.edu/about-our-center), an Ambassador for the American Society for Cell Biology and a mentor for the Science Research Outreach Program at Taylor Allderdice High School.
+Allyson is also a member of the Center for Protein Conformational Diseases at the University of Pittsburgh ( http://www.proteindiseasecenter.pitt.edu/about-our-center), The Pittsburgh Center for Evolutionary Biology and Medicine (https://www.cebam.pitt.edu/), and the American Society for Cell Biology.
+Allyson serves as a mentor for the Science Outreach Program at Taylor Allderdice High School.

 Dr. O'Donnell received her B.S. degree in Biochemistry and M.S. degree in Biology from the University of New Brunswick (Canada).
 During her Masters’ thesis work she identified genes needed for de novo purine biosynthesis in Drosophila melanogaster and characterized the developmental defects associated with mutations in these genes.
 Dr. O'Donnell went on to receive her Ph.D. in Biochemistry & Molecular Biology from Dalhousie University (Canada) where she studied the role of the FACT histone chaperone complex in chromatin remodeling.